The Global Financial Crisis of 2007 and the resulting recession in a host of economies worldwide caught many businesses off guard.

 The impact was so bad that quite a number of businesses were forced to shut down, abandon some capital expenditure projects, withdraw operations from certain geographical locations hard hit by the crisis and lay off employees.

 In today’s volatile business environment, uncertainty has become the norm.
 When economic catastrophic events hit, they hit without warning.
-However, by implementing proper risk control measures within the organisation, the impact can be reduced.
+However, implementing proper risk control measures within the organization, the impact can be reduced.

-But, to remain competitive, organisations need not only focus on the downside of risk, but also the upside of it.
+But, to remain competitive, organizations need not only focus on the downside of risk, but also the upside of it.
 They need to perform a cost-benefit analysis and weigh the opportunity costs of their decisions before embarking on any project.

 Fear of the unknown makes them cut on their spending and this has a negative bearing on businesses which are already trying to survive and weather the storm.

 In order to survive in a harsh economic environment, managers need to: